treimers/eZ80/minos/README.md

 minOS is a tiny real time operating system for the Z80 processor with following features

 - small kernel written in assembler
-- pre-emptive task switching
+- task scheduling based on priorities (pre-emptive task switching)
 - simply adoptable to hardware timer
-- support for concurrent tasks and task switching
+- support for concurrent task execution
-- task scheduling based on priorities
 - support for periodic tasks
 - utility routines for isr (interupt service routines)